 Purchasing Specialist - A purchasing specialist is a VR staff member who provides purchasing actions for complicated cases or in cases where the caseload carrying team needs additional expertise.

 Regional Quality Assurance Specialist (Q) or Regional Program Support Specialist (RPSS) - These specialists maintain specific forms on file for the provider.
 They also approve forms needed to add services to the contract and to expand the contractor’s service area, help providers with open enrollment questions, and work with providers during the application process.
 They are a VR contact for answering questions about the VR program, processes and procedures, and the VR-SFP.
-Each Q or RPSS serves a different region of the state.

 Rehabilitation assistant (RA) - The rehabilitation assistant is a VR staff member who provides technical support to a counselor, supports the counselor in providing assistance to the customer, acts as a contact for the customer, and is often the point of contact when a provider has questions about SAs and invoicing.